 World famous British animator director and producer , he was the creator of Wallace and Gromit whilst he lived and worked as a postgraduate student at The National Film and TV School in Beaconsfield.

 Colonel Thomas Kendrick OBE masterminded and commanded an intelligence operation from Wilton Park, Latimer House and Trent Park to record the conversations of senior German commanders and thousands of German POWs.
 It was at these sites under his direction that information was finally confirmed of Hitler’s deadly weapons programme of V1 and V2, as well as the atomic bomb.
 This intelligence shortened the war and saved lives and is now recognised on a par with Bletchley Park.

 Fritz Lustig worked as a secret listener at Wilton Park and Latimer House.
 Like other secret listeners, he had fled Nazi Germany as a Jewish refugee and volunteered for the British Army.
 He was transferred to the Intelligence Corps and signed the Official Secrets Act.
 He met his future wife Susan Cohn at Wilton Park – she was also engaged on top-secret work.
 He first raised awareness of his clandestine role over a decade ago and this enabled the story to be finally told by historian Dr Helen Fry.

-(Omitted are film and TV people such as Dame Wendy Hiller, Margaret Rutherford, Dirk Bogarde, Bert Weedon, Betty Box and Peter Rogers.)
+(Omitted but may be considered are film and TV people such as Dame Wendy Hiller, Margaret Rutherford, Dirk Bogarde, Bert Weedon, Betty Box and Peter Rogers.)

-These ideas have been submitted to Inland Homes in advance of their forthcoming development (although without any response!) and to every Town, District and County Councillor who represents us, being well received by all (many wrote to thank me).
-If anyone knows of other deserving former citizens, please get in touch with me via the Society!
-Let’s celebrate the past.
+These ideas have been submitted to Inland Homes and Bewley Homes in advance of their forthcoming development, and to every Town, District and County Councillor who represents us, being well received by all (many wrote to thank Kari).
+If anyone knows of other deserving former citizens, please get in touch.
+Let’s celebrate the past!